-This forecast was based on the information available as of December 31 2024 while also taking post balance sheet events into account should any exist4.
+This forecast was based on the information available as of December 31 2024 while also taking post balance sheet events into account should any exist.
 These are summarised in Chapter 5.7 Post balance sheet events.
 These forecasts were prepared and drawn up on a basis that is comparable with the historical financial information and in accordance with Xior's accounting policies.

-convictions, opinions and estimates regarding the expected future performance of Xior and the market in which it operates are not a Company commitment.
+Xior's prospective information, projections, convictions, opinions and estimates regarding the expected future performance of Xior and the market in which it operates are not a Company commitment.
 By nature, prospective statements involve inherent risks, uncertainties and assumptions, both general and specific, and there is a risk that the prospective statements will not be achieved.